Table of Contents

 A well-structured factor database that incorporates PIT processing, academic rigor, and transparent methodology can greatly streamline the process and help investors focus on strategy innovation.

 TEJ’s Factor Library is a structured, point-in-time database designed to explain asset risks and returns through factor characteristics.
-It currently covers nine major factor categories: Momentum, Dividend Yield, Value, Growth, Quality, Liquidity, Volatility, Size, and Sentiment.
+It currently covers 11 major factor categories: Momentum, Dividend Yield, Value, Growth, Quality, Liquidity, Volatility, Size, Sentiment, Credit Risk and machine Learning.
 All data are processed with complete PIT alignment and traceability to eliminate forward-looking bias.

 The value of the Factor Library extends beyond data provision—it enables diverse applications across the investment lifecycle.
 Depending on the strategy, investors can deploy single or multiple factors for stock selection, risk assessment, and model construction.